growing fancy-leaf begonias, indoors and out

 In the offseason, the begonias are a little less thrilled with our shared digs, since low humidity with the heat on and drafty, cold spots under 55ish degrees are not to their liking.
 They also want bright light, which is hard during Northeast winters.
 Supplemental fluorescent lighting, and perhaps a humidifier, would make them happier, but we’ve managed anyhow for years; some of the ones I grow as houseplants in winter have been with me a decade or more.
 (One newer acquisition, from Logee’s, is the very showy orange-leafed ‘Autumn Ember,’ below.)

 What they dislike:

 - Low humidity, especially when 75-plus.

-- Temperatures under high-50s or better yet, 60 (this is where I fail; my brightest winter spots are in the mudroom).
+- Temperatures under high-50s or better yet, 60 (this is where I fail; my brightest winter spots are in the too-cool-for-comfort mudroom).

 - Wet feet or soggy soil, ever (no standing in saucers of water, or watering before dry).

 What they love: